COURSE CODE: 8535

 Non-Traditional?: F

-Through hands-on experiences, students continue building skills in the installation, operation, maintenance, and repair of electrical systems, with emphasis on industrial applications.
+Through hands-on experiences, students continue building skills in the installation, operation, maintenance, and repair of electrical systems.
+Students also begin to explore management roles in the electrical industry.
+Additionally, students explore industrial applications.
 They also study luminaires, overcurrent protection, service equipment, motor controls, transformers, grounding, and the National Electrical Code (NEC).
+Upon successful completion of Electricity III, students will have accumulated hours that can count toward their eligibility for licensure and are eligible to earn industry-recognized credentials (e.g., NCCER Core: Introduction to Basic Construction Skills Assessment, NCCER Electrical Level One and Level Two Assessments).
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Class Size Regulation